tattersoftware/codeigniter4-workflows/README.md

 ## Usage

-The CLI command `spark tasks:register` will search all namespaces for valid task files (i.e. in the Tasks subfolder and namespace, implementing **Tatter\Workflows\Interfaces\TaskInterface**) and register them.
+The CLI command `spark tasks:register` will search all namespaces for valid task files and register them.
+Task files are identified by:
+* Located in the Tasks subfolder within the root of a namespace
+* Implementing **Tatter\Workflows\Interfaces\TaskInterface**

 You may write your own tasks or import them from existing packages.
 Once tasks are registered you can create workflows from a series of those tasks by visiting the `/workflows` route.

 ## Job control

 **Runner.php** is the central controller that handles job flow.
-By default this intercepts routes that match `/jobs/`, but this can be changed with the config file.
+By default this intercepts routes that match `/jobs/`, but this can be changed in the config file.